psbriant/transportation_data_analysis/README.md

 ## Running an analyses

-1. Visit the link for Chicago bus ridership mentioned above and download the latest bus ridership dataset.
+1. Visit the link for Chicago bus ridership mentioned in the [description section](#Description) and download the latest bus ridership dataset.
 Save this file in a designated directory for analysis inputs.

 2. Activate the conda environment using the following command: